 MySQL can operate in different SQL modes.
 Global SQL modes affect the SQL syntax MySQL supports and the data validation checks it performs.
 You can add and remove modes as needed, or remove all modes from your cluster if desired.

 Select an available SQL mode from the drop-down menu or start typing the name of a mode to select from the results that match.
-When you're finished, click the Save button to apply the changes or the Cancel button to cancel editing.
+When finished, click the Save button to apply the changes or the Cancel button to cancel editing.
 You can click the Reset to the default MySQL 8 SQL modes links to revert to the default settings.

 The default SQL modes for MySQL on Managed Databases are as follows: